rdmpage/data-citation-corpus/README.md

 |uniprot | https://identifiers.org/uniprot:dataset | Y|

-## Gotchas
+### Gotchas

+Examples of problematic identifiers.

-### Search fails to find identifier in article, even thought it is there
+#### Text search fails to find identifier in article, even though it is there

-The citation 10.1038/s42255-020-0213-x,SAMN11157311 seemed problematic as a simple search in the online text https://www.nature.com/articles/s42255-020-0213-x found no hits.
+The citation 10.1038/s42255-020-0213-x, SAMN11157311 seemed problematic as a simple search in the online text https://www.nature.com/articles/s42255-020-0213-x found no hits.
 Googling `SAMN11157311` turned up the PMC version of the paper [PMC7739959](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7739959/) and `SAMN11157311` is in Table 1.
 This table is not displayed in the article by default, instead it’s a clickable link https://www.nature.com/articles/s42255-020-0213-x/tables/1.

-### Specimen codes become accession numbers, figure captions become PDB records
+#### Specimen codes become accession numbers, figure captions become PDB records

 See https://doi.org/10.3897%2FBDJ.4.e8032 for 126 citations that are all incorrect.